aravinho/wordle_public/README.md

 ```
 python test_wordle.py --policy human --interactive --num_episodes 100
 ```
-A game rollout may look as follows (the colors will not render properly in README, but in your terminal you should see letters marked in the appropriate colors (GREEN, YELLOW, and RED).
+A game rollout may look as follows.
 Yours maybe different due to randomness.
+The parentheses with G's, Y's and R's denote GREEN, YELLOW and RED.
+This is because colors will not render properly in README, but in your terminal you should see letters marked in the appropriate colors.
 ```
-APPLE
+APPLE (YRRRE)
-SEALS
-BELLS
-CELLS
-WELLS
+BEARS (RYYYS)
+RATES (YGRGG)
+WARES (RGGGG)
+CARES (RGGGG)
+DARES (GGGGG)
 ```
 To run the above interactive human play with extra debugging features, run the following.
 By passing in `--magic_word <word of your choice>`, you control which magic word is used.
 By passing in `--reveal_word` , every episode it will display the magic word to you.
 By passing in `--break_between_episodes`, it drops into an `ipdb` debugger between episodes, which allows you to inspect the environment class member variables, etc.  Press 'c' to continue to the next episode or Ctrl-D to quit.
 ```